jollygoodjacob/jollygoodjacob/README.md

 ---
 ## About Me
 I’m a Ph.D.
-Candidate in the Environmental Systems Graduate Group at the University of California, Merced, where I work in the Earth Observation and Remote Sensing (EORS) Lab (PI: Dr. Erin Hestir).
+Candidate in the Environmental Systems Graduate Group at the University of California, Merced.
+I conduct research in the Earth Observation and Remote Sensing (EORS) Lab (PI: Dr. Erin Hestir).
+When I'm not coding or field sampling, you can find me hiking, catching waves, or playing the guitar.

 ## Research Focus